 This is the interesting part.
 The body shape of the car dictates how complex a wrapping job is.

 This in turn dictates how experienced the wrapper has to be and how long it is going to take to wrap the car.

-Large cars with lots of straight panels are easier and faster to wrap than some sports cars that have a more complex body shape.
+Large cars with lots of straight panels are easier and faster to wrap than some luxury sports cars that have a more complex body shape.

 Car wrap is only applied to paint in nearly perfect condition.
 That means that no deep scratches, dents, paint chips, or rust should be visible.

 This ensures that the wrap adheres to the surface properly and lasts the longest possible time.

 Another reason is that vehicle wrap needs to be removed at some point.

 If the underlying paint is damaged, removing the wrap can lead to more serious damages on the car, that no detailer wants to be responsible for.